Mobile App Developer

 Augmented Reality is a technology that overlays digital information onto the real world

-Q3.
-Explain the term Work Manager?
-How it would be useful in Android App?
+Q. Explain the term Work Manager and how it is useful in Android App development.

 Work Manager is an Android API that schedules deferrable, asynchronous tasks that are expected to run even if the app exits or the device restarts.